 Had Tausig turned him in?
 Bacher didn’t think so.
 But Tausig later said he didn’t have a choice but to turn him in.
 In Stark Decency, historian Allen Koop speculates Tausig may have waited a few days before making the call.

-Bache was sent to Fort Devens, and then to Fort Eustis in Virginia for a six-day course in democracy before he was repatriated to Germany.
-Bacher had been imprisoned by the Nazis for his support of democracy, and he was offered a job with the U.S. military government in Germany.
+The military sent Bacher to Fort Devens, and then to Fort Eustis in Virginia for a six-day course in democracy before he returned to Germany.
+The Nazis had imprisoned Bacher for his support of democracy, and the U.S. military government in Germany offered him a job.
 He declined.

 In 1986, townspeople, former guards and five former prisoners held a reunion in Camp Stark.